This Article Is About How Credit Scores Affect Mortgage Rates When Locking Loan

-- Gustan Cho Associates Mortgage Group has Non-QM jumbo loan programs with 620 credit score requirements
+- Gustan Cho Associates Mortgage Group has Non-QM jumbo loan programs with credit scores down to 500 FICO

 - Having good credit scores are not just to meet minimum qualification guidelines